dentarg/auth0-blog/_posts/2018-03-01-vuejs-kanban-board-the-development-process.markdown

 Let's fix that now.

-## Creating our first mutation
+## Creating Our First Vuex Mutation

 Back to `store.js`, we can add the mutation to the store using the `mutations` options key.
 In our mutation, we're going to:

-* Push a new item into our `todoItems` array, giving it the next ID value
+* push a new item into our `todoItems` array, giving it the next ID value;
-* Increment `nextId` so that the next item to be added gets the next Id value
+* and increment `nextId` so that the next item to be added gets a different value;

 To fulfil these requirements, modify your store to the following: